FlutterPortugal/FlutterWorkshop/workshop/exercises/list-builder/README.md

 6. Make the Snackbar only show for 100 milliseconds.

----

-### Extra
+### Exercise

 To have an infinite list with items here is an example from the Flutter docs:

 ``` dart
 ListView.builder(